Low-overhead data encryption bound by attribute-based policy. Isolate and compartmentalise information flow based on arbitrary metadata.

 The core specifications are critical to any CABE system.

-Base architecture, core envelope format and encoding for CABE-protected messages.
+Core envelope encapsulation format for CABE-protected messages.

-The protocol used by CABE clients to interact with a CABE Key Server and the reference architecture of CABE Key Servers.
+Read specification →The protocol used by CABE clients to interact with a CABE Key Server and the reference architecture of CABE Key Servers.

-Additional specifications provide extended functionality.
+Read specification →Additional specifications provide extended functionality.

 Defines an isomorphic mapping between NATO ACP240 information classification labelling and CABE Attribute Sets.